BartMassey/ws2812-nrf52833-pwm/README.md

 # Acknowledgements

 David Sawatzke <david-sawatzke@users.noreply.github.com>
-wrote a driver clear back in 2017 that was the starting point for this work.
+wrote a driver way back in 2017 that was the starting point for this work.
 Greatly appreciated.